What is a Touch-and-go Landing and Why do Pilots do Them?

-How to Perform a Proper Touch & Go Landing
+How Proper Touch & Go Landing is Performed

 As mentioned earlier, the process of executing a proper touch-and-go landing starts the same as any regular landing.

-After joining the traffic pattern, you start preparing for a regular landing by configuring the aircraft, making the necessary ATC radio calls, and possibly briefing your instructor or/passengers.
+After joining the traffic pattern, the pilot starts preparing for a regular landing by configuring the aircraft, making the necessary ATC radio calls, and possibly briefing the instructor or/passengers.

-Make your approach at the exact same speeds, altitudes and configuration as you would with any landing, executing the flare on time and gently pulling on the stick/yoke to put the aircraft down on the runway smoothly.
+The approach is made at the exact same speeds, altitudes and configuration as one would with any landing, executing the flare on time and gently pulling on the stick/yoke to put the aircraft down on the runway smoothly.

-Now, as soon as your wheels touch the runway, immediately start advancing the throttle lever forward to full power and initiate the take-off roll.
-Keep the aircraft straight with rudder input as you advance the throttle.
+Now, as soon as the wheels touch the runway, the pilot immediately starts advancing the throttle lever forward to full power and initiates the take-off roll again, keeping the aircraft straight with rudder input as the throttle is advanced.
 Once passing Vr, you can pull back gently on the stick and rotate the aircraft until it’s airborne again.

-Depending on the specific aircraft you’re flying and the landing configuration, you may have set some flaps.
+Depending on the specific aircraft and the landing configuration, the pilot may have set some flaps.
 Manual flaps can be retracted while the aircraft is rolling on the runway, making it easy to have a clean configuration again once the aircraft starts to rotate.
 In other cases, like with slower electronic flaps, you may only be able to partially retract them on the ground, after which you retract the remaining flaps once you have reached sufficient altitude and airspeed.

 Always make sure to consult with your flight instructor about the specifics of the aircraft you’re flying!